The Two Sides of Embracing Enterprise Complexity

 Data Vault Data Platform

-Since Data Vaults schemas are more normalized than star/snowflake schemas, they are more complicated.
+Since Data Vault schemas are more normalized than star/snowflake schemas, they are more complicated.
 There are many more tables involved, keys of various types, views.
 But this doesn’t mean Data Vaults are restricted to old-school relational databases like SQL Server and Oracle.
 Fortunately, there are very good Cloud options that behave in a relational manner – meaning we talk to it with SQL.

 In particular, Snowflake is an excellent Cloud option for Data Vaults.
 Snowflake is best for option for use cases where data volume is massive and there is a wide variety of data.
-It handles massive, Big Data scale data very well and is relatively good with updating (good for a scale-out Cloud database).
+It handles Big Data scale data very well and is relatively good with updating (good for a scale-out Cloud database).

 - Why Snowflake’s latest features are great for Data Vault – Dmitry Yaroshenko and Kent Graziano.